 The classic chair is crafted from durable high-density polyethylene, a composite wood material that promises to hold up to strong winds, heavy rains, and extreme temperatures.
 Because the chair was designed with the elements in mind, you shouldn’t have to worry about it cracking, warping, or rotting over time.
 And to clean it, all you’ll need is a little soap and water.

 What to Look for in an Adirondack Chair

-Adirondack chairs tend to be pretty durable, but some are more durable than others, so consider how involved you want to be in caring for your Adirondack chair.
-Do you want an all-weather option that’s super easy to clean, or would you prefer something a little fancier—even if it means more upkeep?
-“You can go for the heavy originals,” Bartone says, “or there are many current models made from heavy-duty plastic that you’ll never have to re-finish and [that] are super easy to clean with a garden hose.”
+Adirondack chairs tend to be pretty sturdy.
+But some are more durable than others, so consider how involved you want to be in caring for your Adirondack chair.
+Do you want an all-weather option that’s easy to clean, or would you prefer something a little fancier—even if it means more upkeep?
+“You can go for the heavy originals,” Bartone says.
+“Or there are many current models made from heavy-duty plastic that you’ll never have to refinish and [that] are super easy to clean with a garden hose.”

 The classic Adirondack chair is crafted from wood paneling, and it boasts a chair back that’s slightly reclined and rounded along the top.
 These days, you can still find Adirondack chairs that fit that traditional mold, but you can also find more contemporary options with sleeker, straighter lines.
-You can also snag Adirondack chairs in a range of different materials and in many different colors.
+And you can snag Adirondack chairs in a range of different materials and in many colors.

 Adirondack chairs tend to be large and heavy, with solid wood chairs generally heavier than their plastic counterparts.
-Weight is only important if you want to move your chair around your, such as from your yard to your patio, or if you need to stow it indoors during inclement weather.
-Also remember to double-check the dimensions of an Adirondack chair before buying and make sure to eye the seat size, as well as the overall height and width.
+Weight is only important if you want to move your chair around, such as from your yard to your patio, or if you need to stow it indoors during inclement weather.
+Also, remember to double-check the dimensions of an Adirondack chair before buying, and make sure to eye the seat size as well as the overall height and width.

 What is the best material for Adirondack chairs?